 Motivation for choosing the activity (max 150 words)

 What do you expect to gain from the activity?
 What skills to you want to improve?

+Presentation for clinicians

 4 WORK PLAN AND SUPERVISION

 4.1 Supervision

 Describe the arrangements regarding the type and frequency of meetings between student and daily supervisor(s) and on roles and responsibilities.
 If there is a second supervisor from Statistics & Data Science, also describe type and frequency of communications between the second supervisor, the daily supervisor and the student.